aidenchia-taiger/char-recognizer/README.md

 ## Things to Note
 ---
 1. The `--model` command line argument should be the name of a model, not a path.
 Suppose `alpha.h5` is a model under the `models` directory, then the correct command line argument should be `--model alpha`, NOT `--model ../alpha.h5` or `--model alpha.h5`
+2. You can check all command line arguments for each file by specifying `-h`
+3. The `test.py` file is used to test the performance of the CNN itself, and hence it will not work on a directory of word or document images

 ## Todo
 ---
 - Accept document as input and applies some pre-processing & denoising
 - Classifies all cropped out sub-images as either handwritten or digital
 - Output is concatenated together and post-processed by a language model
+- Implement evaluation for `test.py` file